supratikchatterjee16/diwier/README.md

     11. Redshift to PostgreSQL

 The logical flow for accountability will be made availble below once the algorithm has been ratified.

-## Logicals

-### Purging

-Creates 3 new tables :

-1. PURGE_REQUEST : Header level status posting for all scripts
-2. PURGE_REQUEST_DETAILS : Details for each purge action
-3. PURGE_MODULE_INPUT : Log level details of execution for each module

-Single time execution functions within the resultant script :

-1. CREATE_MODULE_REQS : To be execute once for any one module depending on the same schema
-2. DELETE_MODULE_REQS : May be executed for all modules depending on the same schema, deletes the 3 aforementioned tables

-Entry point :

-1. RUN_PURGE : Runs the purge script for the specified logic.